 What is a group health insurance network?

-Depending on the type of group health insurance plan you choose, there will be a specific “network” of doctors, specialists, and facilities that your insurance carrier specifies for each plan.
-A network is essentially a partnership between the insurance carrier and a medical doctor, specialist, or facility.
+Depending on the type of group health insurance plan you choose, there will be a specific “network” of doctors, professionals, and facilities that your insurance carrier specifies for each plan.
+A network is essentially a partnership between the insurance carrier and a medical doctor, professional, or facility.
 These partnerships are important because the insurance company works with these medical entities to charge your employees negotiated rates on the services they receive.

 So, this is largely where the type of group health insurance plan you choose affects the kind of care that your employees can get and where they can go to get it.
 (No pressure or anything!)
 That’s why, when choosing a group health insurance plan, it’s important for you and your agent to know your employees’ medical needs so they get the type of group health insurance coverage they need.

-Our insurance experts are masters at learning your employees’ health insurance needs, breaking down each plan, and giving you quotes for group health insurance policies that will fit your business.
+Our insurance professionals are masters at learning your employees’ health insurance needs, breaking down each plan, and giving you quotes for group health insurance policies that will fit your business.
 Call us today or fill out our online form to start comparing rates on the plans that you and your employees deserve.

 What is a health insurance copay?